-In 2014, bauforumstahl, the independent steel promotional organisation in Germany published an EPD based on data collected from the biggest hot rolled steel sections and plates manufacturers in Europe.
-This 'European EPD' includes the most up to date embodied carbon and energy data currently available for these products and is based on the Module D approach from BS EN 15804.
+In 2013, bauforumstahl, the independent steel promotional organisation in Germany published an EPD based on data collected from the biggest hot rolled steel sections and plates manufacturers in Europe.
+This 'European EPD' includes the most up to date embodied carbon and energy data currently available for these products (that includes input from UK steel plants) and is based on the Module D approach from BS EN 15804.

 |Sections and plate|